SeivaDArve/DRYa/README.md

 Don't Repeat Yourself (app)

 ## Description
-A Software to supress repetitive tasks
+3 in 1: Learning to build software; Software to supress repetitive tasks; Software to become software/hradware agnostic

 This repo is the link fand manager for many other repos